yochaigal/cairn/wip/2e/how-do-bonds-and-omens-work.md

 ## Introduction

-Bonds and Omens provide new characters with adventure hooks, starting gear, and abilities.
+Bonds and Omens provide new player characters with adventure hooks, starting gear, and abilities.
 And while they are distinct from character Backgrounds they are equally useful for building a setting, or even a single adventure!

+## Bonds

+Bonds can often tie a player character to another PC, the setting, and its characters.
+A PC can resolve a Bond by discovering the truth behind its mysteries or by solving its root cause.
+In this case, the character should experience Growth of some kind and the Warden should create a new Bond for the PC.
+Player characters are not required to resolve their Bonds.

-## Bonds Should...
+### Bonds Should...

 - Give a character an item (often _petty_) _or_ a unique ability.
 - Encourage character engagement with the implied setting.
 - Flesh out a character's history without relying on events tied to specific Backgrounds.
 - Provide a character with a quest, opportunity, or plan of action.

+## Omens

+Omens are the seeds of an adventure yet to come, premonitions of a future disaster, or the cause of a problem the characters are currently facing.
+An Omen is resolved when the characters reveal the truth behind its origin and dismiss or rebuke its dangers.
+Resolving an Omen should yield Growth of some kind, either for the party as a collective or to an entangled individual.

-## Omens Should...
+### Omens Should...

 - Never rely on a specific player character for relevance.
 - Alway tell the characters something about the setting they did not already know.